What qualifies for the TRIP Match?

 No. TRIP Match funds are awarded to the University of Houston, not directly to a Principal Investigator.

 Who should I contact for questions?

 College/Department Personnel will assist the faculty with the identification of potential gift match funds.
-For questions about the submission process, or to track the status of a submitted TRIP Match gift, contact Jordan Tucker, Director of Gift Compliance & Relationship Management, University Advancement.
+For questions about the submission process, or to track the status of a submitted TRIP Match gift, contact Justine Barnes, Gift Compliance Coordinator, University Advancement.